davde-ms/ESU-activation-with-ARC/README.md

 - state is the activation state of the ESU license.
 It can be "Activated" or "Deactivated".
 - edition is the edition of the ESU license.
 It can be "Standard" or "Datacenter".
 - csvFilePath is the path to the CSV file that contains the information about the ESU licenses you want to create.

-**Note**: you can use the optional parameters to add a prefix and/or suffix to the license name that will be created.
-If you specify "ESU-" as a prefix and "-marketing" as a suffix, the script will create licenses named "ESU-ServerName-marketing" for each server in the CSV file.
-That can help you differentiate licenses belonging to different departments or business units for example.

 - licenseNamePrefix (optional) is the prefix that will be used to create the ESU licenses.
 The script will concatenate the prefix with the content of the 'Name' found in the CSV to create the license name.
 - licenseNameSuffix (optional) is the suffix that will be used to create the ESU licenses.
 The script will concatenate the suffix with the content of the 'Name' found in the CSV to create the license name.
+- token (optional) is a valid Microsoft Entra ID authentication object that has the rights to create and assign ESU licenses.

+> **Note:** The token parameter offers a way for you to work without having to rely on a Service Principal for authentication.
+You can either provide a token OR provide the tenantID, appID and clientSecret parameters.
+If you provide both, the token will be preferred and used.

+**Note**: you can use the optional parameters to add a prefix and/or suffix to the license name that will be created.
+If you specify "ESU-" as a prefix and "-marketing" as a suffix, the script will create licenses named "ESU-ServerName-marketing" for each server in the CSV file.
+That can help you differentiate licenses belonging to different departments or business units for example.

+**Note**: you can get a valid token Microsoft EntraID token by running the following command:

+    $authenticationToken = Get-AzAccessToken -ResourceUrl https://management.azure.com/ -TenantId $tenantId

 **Note**: you can use the optional parameters -log to specify a log file path.